 - Law in London summer program

-In order to graduate from the Syracuse University College of Law, a student is required to have 87 credits and 6 units of residency.
-One unit of residency is acquired each semester upon successful completion of a full time course load of 12+ credits.
+To graduate from the Syracuse University College of Law, a student is required to have 87 credits.
 A transfer student must earn a minimum of 58 credits at Syracuse University College of Law in order to fulfill the 87 credit hour requirement.
 Additionally, these 58 credits must be fully graded if a student wants to be eligible for honors upon receipt of the J.D. diploma.

 The credits earned from the transferring school will be recorded on a pass basis if the grades received are equivalent to a "C" or higher.
 Transfer students may receive credit for the following first-year required courses if the grades received are "C" or higher and the course content is materially the same: